fstab50/libtools/docs/permissions.rst

 .. note::

-    The IAM policy permissions allow keyup to rotate access keys *without requiring a* *Multi-factor Authorization (MFA, 2-factor) code*.
+    The IAM policy permissions allow libtools to rotate access keys *without requiring a* *Multi-factor Authorization (MFA, 2-factor) code*.
 This is a recommended policy provided all other permissions to provision or modify resources in the AWS Account mandate a 2-factor MFA code.